Floorplan Restoration by Structure Hallucinating Transformer Cascades: Experimental Results

 These methods take a single image as an input, while our input is a set of 14-channel images (instance-aware).
-We perform pixel-wise max-pooling over the set of images and produce a single 14-channel image as their input.
-Our output is a set of architectural components, each of which is represented by a binary segmentation mask, a probability distribution over the room/door types, and the bounding box parameters, which Mask-RCNN and DETR directly produce.
+We perform pixel-wise max-pooling over the images and produce a single 14-channel image as their input.
+Our output is a set of architectural components, each of which is a binary segmentation mask (i.e., a probability distribution over the room/door types) and the bounding box parameters, which Mask-RCNN and DETR directly produce.

-For UNet, the output is a single 14-channel image, which is instance-unaware.
-Therefore, we keep pixels above the threshold 0.5, find connected components, and discard small components whose areas are less than 4 pixels to produce a floorplan.
-We choose the value of 0.5 because the average F1 score did not change much when we vary the threshold from 0.1 to 0.9 with an increment of 0.1.
-For Mask-RCNN, we set a threshold of 0.6 on the confidence prediction.
+For MAT, the output is a single instance-unaware 14-channel image.
+We use flood fill algorithm to find connected components, and discard small components whose areas are less than 4 pixels to produce a floorplan.
+For Mask-RCNN, we set a threshold of 0.6 on the confidence prediction as that was giving the best performance.
 We vary the parameter and pick the one with the highest average F1 score.
-DETR does not require a threshold as in our approach: A room/door is not generated when the probability of type ``no room/door' is the greatest.
-A threshold of 0.0 is used to determine a mask for Mask-RCNN and DETR.
+DETR does not require a threshold: A room/door is not generated when the probability of type ``no room/door'' is the greatest.

-For fair evaluation, we have used 1) the same category based weighing (Eq.~\ref{eq:weight}) for the type classification loss for Mask-RCNN and DETR; 2) the same parameter update schedule (once every 16 samples); 3) the same data augmentation steps; and 4) the same learning rate schedules.~\footnote{Our network has two learning rate schedules, one for Transformer blocks and the other for the CNN module.
-Exactly the same schedule is used for DETR.
-Our schedule for the CNN module is used for Unet and Mask-RCNN.}
+For fair evaluation, we have used 1) the same category based weighing in Sect.~\ref{sec:training} for the type classification loss for Mask-RCNN and DETR; 2) the same parameter update schedule (once every 16 samples); 3) the same data augmentation steps; and 4) the same learning rate.

-\mysubsubsection{Quantitative evaluations} Table~\ref{tab:table3} provides our main quantitative evaluations, comparing against three competing methods.
-The best, the second best, and the third best results are shown in {cyan}, {orange}, and {magenta}, respectively.
-Our system achieves the highest F1 score in all the settings.
-Note that Mask-RCNN (101) outperforms us in precision, but its recall is extremely low.
-Similarly, DETR (101) outperforms in recall, but its precision is extremely low.
-Interestingly, a smaller backbone (ResNet-50) achieves better results in our system, which is probably because the main learning happens in our Transformer blocks and large CNNs merely introduce overfitting.